Heart Disease Prevention Strategies

 Steer Clear of Inflammatory Foods

-If you're dealing with Peripheral Artery Disease (PAD), you might be wondering how your diet could impact your symptoms. include like:
+If you’re dealing with Peripheral Artery Disease (PAD), you might be wondering how your diet could impact your symptoms.
+Foods to avoid include:

 • Refined sugars